 How could this happen?

-There is a worldwide industry accepted practice that all INCOMING-TO-COUNTRY SMS text messages will be delivered unconditionally to a recipient’s mobile phone.
-This is very important practice as it represents a basic need for roaming services and for emergency contact etc.
+A worldwide industry-accepted practice that all INCOMING-TO-COUNTRY SMS text messages will be delivered unconditionally to a recipient’s mobile phone.
+This is a critical practice as it represents a basic need for roaming services and emergency contact etc.

 However, OUTGOING INTERNATIONAL SMS text messages are an altogether different matter.